-The group is working in the field of the respiratory infections and tuberculosis, improving the understanding of the host-pathogen interaction, and exploring new approaches in the diagnosis and therapies.
+The group is working in the field of the respiratory infections and tuberculosis, improving the understanding of host-pathogen interactions, and exploring new approaches in diagnosis and therapies.

-Regarding respiratory infections, our research focuses explore the microbial mechanisms of adaptation to the respiratory tract and related aspects of clinical presentation with phenotypic and genotypic traits of microorganisms; including bioinformatics approaches.
-Research is mostly focused in Staphylococcus aureus but Pseudomonas aeruginosa and Haemophilus influenzae are also studied for aspects such as carrier status versus colonization versus infection in the respiratory tract and changes in bacterias due to factors such as hosting and antimicrobial treatment.
-Also, similar work is carried out on bacteraemia and infections of skin and soft tissues.
+Our research explores the microbial mechanisms of adaptation to the respiratory tract and related aspects of clinical presentation together with specific phenotypic and genotypic traits of microorganisms; using novel bioinformatic and genomic approaches.
+Research is mostly focused in Staphylococcus aureus and Mycobacterium tuberculosis, but Pseudomonas aeruginosa and Haemophilus influenzae have been also studied for aspects such as carrier status versus colonization versus infection in the respiratory tract.
+The objective is to identify differential factors that will allow the design of diagnostic tools to distinguish colonization from infection, in order to optimize treatment, to design novel targets and improved drug delivery systems that will contribute to treatment success and to reduce the emergence of antimicrobial resistance in lower respiratory tract infections.

 Immune response characterization

-We work to evaluate the diagnostic and prognostic importance of inflammation markers in infectious diseases.
-We have extensive experience with procalcitonin, C-reactive protein, neopterin, pro-atrial natriuretic peptide and pro-adrenomedullin.
-We also study the host immune response to different antigens specific of Mycobacterium tuberculosis to better characterize the latency state and to be able to find new biomarkers useful for identifying infected individuals with a higher risk of progressing to disease.
-The group is involved in the VacTrain Constorium founded by the FP7 programme.
-This project is carried out using molecular and immunology techniques.
-We also carry out studies on previous sensitization of the host to different non-tuberculous mycobacteria and their role in the diagnosis of tuberculosis infection.
+We study the diagnostic and prognostic importance of inflammation markers in different infectious diseases and clinical syndromes, in collaboration with several Hospital Departments.
+We also study the host immune response to different antigens specific of M. tuberculosis to better characterize the latency state and to be able to find new biomarkers useful for identifying infected individuals with a higher risk of progressing to disease.
+The Group has experience in the study of the immune response by flow cytometry, studies on the characterization of different cellular subsets, and for a better understanding of S. aureus interaction with neutrophils, and also now SARS-CoV-2 infection.

 Diagnostic technology innovation